 - Journey - Mandaveli - Taramani (7km) - Current Fare - Rs5, New Fare - Rs40

-If the sole purpose of converting the suburban rail to metro is to provide air-conditioned transportation to those who demand it, then surely converting one coach of the EMU to an air-conditioned compartment with ticket prices like the metro will suffice.
+It appears therefore, that the sole purpose of converting the suburban rail to metro is to provide air-conditioned transportation to those who demand it.
+For achieving this, surely converting one coach of the EMU to an air-conditioned compartment with ticket prices like the metro will suffice.
 After conversion, if the demand is so high, then more such coaches can be added.
-However, to people who simply cannot afford the luxury or do not want it, basic transportation is a must.
+However, to people who simply cannot afford the luxury or do not want it (they are many many people who like the open windows and the breeze), basic transportation is a must.